Dev-Singhal/Tokenly/README.md

 1. Open Figma desktop app.
 2. Go to **Menu → Plugins → Development → Import plugin from manifest…**
 3. Select `manifest.json` from this folder.
-4. The plugin now appears under **Plugins → Development → Design System Sync**.
+4. The plugin now appears under **Plugins → Development → Tokenly**.

 ## Use
 1. Run the plugin.
 It opens on the **Color** tab.